Jeremy Black (historian)

-Jeremy Black MBE (born 30 October 1955) is a British historian, writer, and former professor of history at the University of Exeter.
-He is a senior fellow at the Center for the Study of America and the West at the Foreign Policy Research Institute in Philadelphia, US.
+Jeremy Black MBE (born 30 October 1955) is an English historian, who was formerly a professor of history at the University of Exeter.
+He is a senior fellow at the Center for the Study of America and the West at the Foreign Policy Research Institute in Philadelphia, Pennsylvania, US.

-Black is the author of over 180 books, principally but not exclusively on 18th-century British politics and international relations, and has been described by one commentator as "the most prolific historical scholar of our age".
-He has published on military and political history, including Warfare in the Western World, 1882-1975 (2001) and The World in the Twentieth Century (2002).
+Black is the author of over 180 books, principally but not exclusively on 18th-century British politics and international relations, and was described in 2004 as "the most prolific historical scholar of our age".
+He has published on military and political history, including Warfare in the Western World, 1882–1975 (2001) and The World in the Twentieth Century (2002).

 Background

-He taught at Durham University from 1980 as a lecturer, then professor.
-He was awarded a PhD from Durham, entitled British Foreign Policy 1727–1731, in 1983.
+Black studied at Queens' College, Cambridge, St John's College, Oxford, and Merton College, Oxford, before joining Durham University as a lecturer in 1980, where he earned his PhD and subsequently a professorship in 1994.
+His doctoral thesis was entitled British Foreign Policy 1727–1731, and completed in 1983.
 As a staff candidate he was not attached to any of the Durham colleges.

 He was editor of Archives, journal of the British Records Association, from 1989 to 2005.
 He has served on the Council of the British Records Association (1989–2005); the Council of the Royal Historical Society (1993–1996 and 1997–2000); and the Council of the List and Index Society (from 1997).
 He has sat on the editorial boards of History Today, International History Review, Journal of Military History, Media History and the Journal of the Royal United Service Institution (now the RUSI Journal).